SpecCLIP: Aligning and Translating Spectroscopic Measurements for Stars: SpecCLIP

 \subsection{Pre-trained Foundation Model for LAMOST LRS}

-The most recent LAMOST data release (DR11)\footnote{\url{https://www.lamost.org/dr11/}} includes over 10 million low-resolution spectra \citep{2015RAA....15.1095L}, used for a variety of scientific tasks, including estimation of stellar parameters, chemical abundances, reddening, radial velocity, stellar mass, and age.
+The most recent LAMOST data release (DR11)\footnote{\url{https://www.lamost.org/dr11/}} includes more than 10 million low-resolution spectra \citep{2015RAA....15.1095L}, used for a variety of scientific tasks, including estimation of stellar parameters, chemical abundances, reddening, radial velocity, stellar mass, and age.
 Our aim in pre-training a foundation model for LAMOST LRS is to learn informative and transferable representations that support many of these tasks with a small to moderate amount of labeled data.

-As a first step, we select a subset of 966,082 high-quality spectra for pre-training, using a 9:1 train–validation split (the same split ratio is used for the other modeling efforts described in the following two subsections).
-The selection criteria are: (1) signal-to-noise ratio (SNR) in the SDSS $g$-band greater than 50, and (2) apparent $g$-band magnitude less than 15.8.
-Additionally, we include all spectral types beyond the AFGK classes, while attempting to balance the four AFGK types themselves.
-We also aim to balance giant and dwarf stars; however, due to the intrinsic distribution of the dataset, the final ratio of dwarfs to giants is approximately 3.8:1.
-To focus on the most informative spectral features, we retain the 400–560 nm wavelength range, resulting in 1462 flux points per spectrum.
-The spectra are normalized before being input into the model; the normalization procedure is described in Appendix~\ref{sec: normalization}.

-Each spectrum is tokenized into overlapping segments (tokens) of 20 flux points, with a span of 10 points, producing 146 tokens per spectrum.
-These are passed through 6 self-attention layers, each yielding a 768-dimensional token embedding.
-During training, 6 non-overlapping chunks (each 20 tokens) are randomly masked to encourage robust representation learning.
-The resulting masked transformer (MT) model has a total of 42.7 million trainable parameters.
+In our pre-trained LRS model, each spectrum is tokenized into overlapping segments (tokens) of 20 flux points 20 flux points ($\approx 22$ \AA\ at a wavelength of $5000$\,\text{\AA}, corresponding to $\sim$10 resolution elements and capturing typical local line structures), with the overlap of 10 points to preserve continuity, producing 146 tokens per spectrum.
+These tokens, together with one special token--the logarithmic standard deviation of the spectrum--are passed through 6 self-attention layers, each yielding a 768-dimensional token embedding.
+During training, 6 non-overlapping chunks (each 10 tokens, corresponding to an overall effective masking rate of $\approx$\,45\%) are randomly masked to encourage robust representation learning.
+The resulting transformer-like framework with mask modeling (denoted as the masked transformer, or MT) has a total of 42.7 million trainable parameters.